-Focus Groups/ Debriefing
+Focus Groups

-Students will periodically be asked to participate in focus groups on selected topics.
+Students may be periodically asked to participate in focus groups on selected topics.
 These groups allow the program to further explore data from feedback received via surveys and questionnaires.

-• Student Evaluation of the Internships
+Student Evaluation of the Internships

 Feedback is obtained using a standardized APTA form.
 This feedback allows the program to interact with clinical instructors at the internship site in ways that facilitate development and retention of high quality clinical sites.